madortill/vue2---boilerplate---last-version/README.md

 **IMPORTANT!
 Before first upload - change <REPO_NAME> in `./vite.config.js` to your repository name.**

+**Also, go to settings -> pages and change "deploy from branch" to Github "Actions"**

 *Project Setup - before the first run:* run npm install
 *run for development purposes:* npm run dev